-Post Coronavirus Disease of 2019 (COVID-19) Challenges - In the post-COVID-19 business environment, challenges have arisen that affect all facets of FFM.
+Post COVID-19 Challenges - In the post-COVID-19 business environment, challenges have arisen that affect all facets of FFM.
 The building maintenance and fleet maintenance operations have experienced significant cost increases to contractual labor, parts, and materials.
 Also, there have been numerous instances of parts & materials not being available without significant lead times.
 This has led to vehicles and building components being out of service for extended periods of time.
 Furthermore, FFM is experiencing significant price increases to utilities.